IlyaSemenov/node-data-cleaner/README.md

 ### yup: limited transformation options

-yup *"transforms"* keep original (possibly invalid) value in case of error/type mismatch, meaning that you will *need* to have tests that manually check for data type for every field. ([You should use isType for all Schema type checks.](https://github.com/jquense/yup#mixedistypevalue-any-boolean))
+yup *"transforms"* keep original (possibly invalid) value in case of error/type mismatch, meaning that you will *have* to manually check for data type for every field in every test.
+(See: [You should use isType for all Schema type checks.](https://github.com/jquense/yup#mixedistypevalue-any-boolean))

-Also, the whole transforms framework is disabled when you use `{strict: false}`.

-Overall, this limits them to very simple cases like converting string '5' to number 5 *if possible*.
+Transforms can't get any outside context from the originating code, and are generally naive.
+Overall, this limits them to very simple cases like converting string '5' to number 5 *if possible* (still having to manually check if it was *not* possible later).

 ### Validation errors don't get associated with respective fields

 Typically, you either get a single (first) validation error, or a flat list of all errors.
-This can not be used to build a user friendly UI.
+This can not be used to build a user friendly UI where most errors belong to corresponding input fields.

 On the contrary, data-cleaner collects all errors and groups them by the corresponding field: